Apperio/ledes-api-docs/README.md

 A generated, static, publicly hosted version of this documentation can be found on Github Pages at https://apperio.github.io/ledes-api-docs/, which serves files in the `/docs` folder.
 To update this public static snapshot you will need to convert `openapi.yml` to json and commit to `docs/ledes.json`.

-The conversion from yaml to json can be done by installing yamljs gloablly with
+The conversion from yaml to json can be done by installing yamljs globally with

 ```
 npm install -g yamljs